Installing on Windows

 set CURDIR=%~dp0 call %CURDIR%etc\profile.bat java %RDECK_CLI_OPTS% %RDECK_SSL_OPTS% -jar rundeckpro-[edition]-3.0.X.war --skipinstall -d >> %CURDIR%\var\logs\service.log 2>&1

-To launch, execute start_rundeck.bat at Powershell session, to stop Rundeck you can press
+To launch, type start_rundeck.bat at the command prompt.
+To stop Rundeck, you can press

-By default, Rundeck will be installed in TCP port 4440.
-To access, go to the following URL using your web browser:
+By default, Rundeck will be available on TCP port 4440.
+To access, go to the following URL on your web browser:

 - Install Rundeck.

 - Download nssm.exe

 - Place the executable under

 %RDECK_BASE%(you can place it elsewhere, but for the sake of the example, use this base dir)